-BHSQ will make the final report available to the parties concerned and to the regulators and other external agencies where appropriate, normally within 10 working days of the final decision.
+BHSQ will make this information available to the parties concerned and to the regulators and other external agencies where appropriate, normally within 10 working days of the final decision.

 If it was an informant that notified BHSQ of the suspected or actual case of malpractice/maladministration, they may also be informed of the outcome - normally within 10 working days of the final decision.
-In doing so BHSQ may withhold some details if to disclose such information would breach a duty of confidentiality or any other legal duty.
+In doing so BHSQ may withhold some details if to disclose such information would breach confidentiality or any other legal duty.
 In some circumstances BHSQ may not notify the informant of the outcome but will explain that a decision has been made and the reasons for any non-disclosure.

-If a member of BHSQ is being investigated, the Chair of BHSQ will agree the report with the relevant internal managers and the appropriate internal disciplinary procedures will be implemented.
+If a member of BHSQ is being investigated, the Chair of BHSQ will ensure appropriate internal disciplinary procedures are implemented.